mae47/Red_Sea_LGM/Pipelines/1_data_generation.md

 ## 6. Completed 10k simulation datasets

-* 2D SFS only

-* 2D SFS with appended nucleotide diversity
+* Include the def file, the 2D SFS only (dadi_cut_), and the 2D SFS with nucleotide diversity appended (dadi_cut_pi_), all with 10k rows/simulations

+* Simulated datasets for each species can be found [here](https://github.com/mae47/Red_Sea_LGM/tree/main/data/10k_simulated_datasets)

+* NB As above, for C. melanopterus, cosmo0_model, or model "bottleneck" in Supplementary information, is the focus model equivalent to the single model used in the main text for the other three species. cosmo2_model is alternative model "recolonisation" in Supplementary information.